 15. Textured Rugs

-A textured rug can soften the hard materials typically found in industrial dining rooms, like concrete, metal, or brick.
+A textured rug, much like those in bedroom rug ideas, can soften the hard materials typically found in industrial dining rooms, like concrete, metal, or brick.
 Opt for rugs with a rougher weave, natural fibers, or geometric patterns to add visual interest without detracting from the industrial aesthetic.
 The right rug can create a warm, inviting atmosphere, making the dining space feel cozier and more comfortable.
 It also helps define the dining area within an open-plan space, anchoring the furniture while adding a tactile element.

 16. Caged Light Fixtures